Skip to main content

 is a Staff Attorney at Division Two of the State of Arizona Court of Appeals.
 He graduated from the University of Arizona James E. Rogers College of Law in 2005 and served as a law clerk for Judge J. William Brammer, Jr., before joining the staff attorney team in 2010.
 Mr. McCallum has taught legal writing at the College of Law since 2011.
 02/2017

-Geri Mose Mahrt Related seminars and products
+Geri Mose Mahrt Related Seminars and Products

 Staff Attorney